Koltay/osuEscape/README.md

  It is proven by the osu! community that players could perform better without focusing on score leaderboards (global, country, and friends rankings)

- While playing "offline" using osu!Escape, players would be able to upload scores with better performance.
+ While playing "offline" using osu!
+Escape, players would be able to upload scores with better performance.

  ## Features

- This application is currently available on osu! standard except osu! lazer
+ These features are currently only available on osu! standard but not osu! lazer

  - **Global Toggle Key:**
  > Toggle the connection using the F6 Key (Changeable, supports multiple modifier keys)